yuvalgoldman23/Final_Project_API/README.md

 ## 1. Login
 **URL:** `/api/login`
 **Method:** `POST`
 **Description:** Logs the user in using Google authentication, creating a new user if necessary, and returns the ID of the main watchlist.
+A session cookie will also be provided to the client for future usage.

 **Authorization:** Token-based authentication required.

 **Request Body:**